 6. ALLRIER Interactive Dog Tug Toy

-- 360-degree TPR cleaner: Supports dental hygiene during play
+- TPR granular cleaner: Supports dental hygiene while chewing

-Compared to plush or treat toys, this tug toy focuses on chewing and interactive play.
-The tradeoff is that it requires a smooth surface for the suction cup to work effectively and may not suit all home environments.
+Unlike plush or rope toys, this model prioritizes dental care and interactive tug play.
+The main tradeoff is that the suction cup only works on smooth surfaces and may not suit all home environments.

 - Durable TPR material